antaresproject/docs/docs/services/datatables.md

 <pre><code>$this->setName('Foo List')->addColumn(['data' => 'description', 'name' => 'description', 'title' => trans('antares/foo::datagrid.header.description'), 'orderable' => false]);</code></pre>

 In a situation when table's data are downloaded from more complex data structure keeping the sorting correctly may be problematic.
-During the sorting an event named as `datatables.order.<column_name>` is thrown.
+During the sorting an event named as **datatables.order.&lt;column_name&gt;** is thrown.
 An example:

 <pre><code>public function query()
 {